Heat Recovery Ventilation

-How is a Heat Recovery System different to others?
+How is an Energy or Heat Recovery System different from others?

-How much energy can a Heat Recovery System recover?
+How much energy can an Energy or Heat Recovery System recover?

 It varies by individual system but up to 86% of the heat energy can be recovered and transferred to the incoming ventilated air.

-Is a Heat Recovery System suitable for old or new homes?
+Is an Energy or Heat Recovery System suitable for old or new homes?

 Both.
-Certainly new homes should focus on a Heat Recovery Ventilation system since modern homes are more airtight and don’t have the small gaps around windows and doors typical of older houses that positive pressure systems rely on.
+Certainly new homes should focus on a Energy or Heat Recovery ventilation system since modern homes are more airtight and don’t have the small gaps around windows and doors typical of older houses that positive pressure systems rely on.

 0 customer reviews